nithinpnandanam/DevOps_deep_dive/Readme.md

+# Connect to an instance and AWS CLI
 ---
 * We can connect to an EC2 instance using the UI.
 * a terminal will be available to us in the website